 If you were making $100K – $18K (retirement) – $22K for tax, healthcare, social security etc… You’ve only got about 60K per year and it would take almost twenty five long hard years to save to $800K (assumes 50% savings rate reinvested).

 Your mentality is certainly not the same anymore.
-Your time is far too valuable to be wasted on low lifes and losers.
+Your time is far too valuable.
 At around this point, you’re becoming unattached with regular people and it is extremely difficult for anyone to believe you are who you say you are.
 The vast majority of people will believe you are a liar so you begin to *lie down* to skate under the radar.

 You’ll find that most people are not happy for you and your tolerance for opinions that are not backed by actual success… declines at alarming rates.
 Good riddance to 80% of your smartphone contacts.